dneflas/horiseon/README.md

-# Horiseon - Refactor for Accessibility and Search Engine Optimization
+# Horiseon - Refactored for Accessibility and Search Engine Optimization

 ## Description
 This code has been refactored to meet accessibility standards to apply working knowledge of HTML, CSS, and Git.
 It now uses semantic HTML for accessibility and search engine optimization.
 The code has been organized, consolidated, commented for long-term sustainability.